|Nutritional Guidelines (per serving)|

 Make it a day or two ahead of time for best flavor.

 Store Jezebel sauce in the refrigerator for up to 2 weeks.

-Use the sauce as a dip for chicken wings or tenders.
-We think it would make an excellent sauce with cocktail hot dogs or little smokies.
+- Use the sauce as a dip for chicken wings or tenders.
+It would also make an excellent sauce with cocktail hot dogs or little smokies.

-Gingered Jezebel Sauce - Add 1 tablespoon of freshly grated ginger to the sauce and reduce the pepper to 1 teaspoon or omit it.
+- To make gingered Jezebel sauce, add 1 tablespoon of freshly grated ginger to the sauce and reduce the pepper to 1 teaspoon or omit it.